 First: Simple and Clean Page Layout and Design

-Forget flashy designs, crazy colors, gobs of social proof, and wild attempts to make your landing page look overly “professional.”
+Forget flashy designs, crazy color scheme, gobs of social proof, and wild attempts to make your landing page look overly “professional.”
 Too many people make the mistake of wasting too much time and money focusing on the design.

-I’m talking about a simple presentation on your landing pages.
+I’m talking about a simple presentation on your squeeze pages.
 If someone is going to opt-in for a giveaway, then you only have about five seconds to persuade that visitor.